patocallaghan/ember-lifeline-codemods/transforms/replace-mixins/README.md

-# dom-mixin
+# replace-mixins

 ## Usage

 ```
-npx ember-lifeline-codemods dom-mixin path/of/files/ or/some**/*glob.js
+npx ember-lifeline-codemods replace-mixins path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-lifeline-codemods
-ember-lifeline-codemods dom-mixin path/of/files/ or/some**/*glob.js
+ember-lifeline-codemods replace-mixins path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output